dst78/planck/freqGen/README.md

 So for a base note of 32.6 Hertz you'd call ./genVOctTable -n 32.6

-...and the vOctTable.h filein the main directory would be rewritten with that value.
+...and the vOctTable.h file in the main directory would be rewritten with that value.

 To find the right value for you is a bit of trial and error.
 In detail: